 So, in conclusion, Elementor is better than Visual Composer in almost every way, except for pricing.
 If you are on a budget, then Visual Composer could be a great alternative for you.

 Brizy is a relatively new WordPress page builder that focuses on being the most user-friendly page builder in the market.

 One of the key differences between Breezy and Elementor is the addons that you can add to your page builder.

 Elementor has a wide range of addons that you can use to extend the functionality of your page builder, while Brizy doesn’t have any kind of addons available to download and install.

 So, you are quite limited in this aspect with Brizy.

 Brizy has a page builder interface that is really easy to use which you can use to create very responsive designs.
-It is as good as the Elementor’s interface.
+It is as good as the Elementor’s interface (or even better).

 Brizy also has lots of design elements that are really responsive and useful, however, it doesn’t have as many as Elementor.

 Another key difference between Brizy and Elementor is the pricing model.